This glossary explains terms in the Medicare program.

 Ambulatory surgical center

 A facility where certain surgeries may be performed for patients who aren’t expected to need more than 24 hours of care.

 A medical procedure used to open a blocked artery.

 An appeal is the action you can take if you disagree with a coverage or payment decision made by Medicare, your Medicare health plan, or your Medicare Prescription Drug Plan.
 You can appeal if Medicare or your plan denies one of these:

-- A request for a health care service, supply, item, or prescription drug that you think you should be able to get
+- Your request for a health care service, supply, item, or prescription drug that you think you should be able to get

-- A request for payment of a health care service, supply, item, or prescription drug you already got
+- Your request for payment for a health care service, supply, item, or prescription drug you already got

-- A request to change the amount you must pay for a health care service, supply, item, or prescription drug
+- Your request to change the amount you must pay for a health care service, supply, item or prescription drug.

-You can also appeal if Medicare or your plan stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.
+You can also appeal if Medicare or your plan stops paying providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.

 An agreement by your doctor, provider, or supplier to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance.